 Deborah L. Smith, Vice President

-Deborah L. Smith has been an advocate in Connecticut for homeless prevention and affordable housing for more many years.
-After working at Access Community Action Agency as Director of Homelessness Prevention for more than eight years she joined Catholic Charities of Fairfield County approximately two years ago as Director of Housing.
+Deborah L. Smith has been an advocate in Connecticut for homeless prevention and affordable housing for many years.
+After working at Access Community Action Agency as Director of Homelessness Prevention for more than eight years she joined Catholic Charities of Fairfield County as Director of Housing.
 For more than a decade, Deborah has overseen operations of emergency shelter, permanent supportive housing, transitional living, and several community-based case management programs.
-She is an active member on several committees of the Opening Doors of Fairfield County Continuum of Care and seeks to work collaboratively with all community partners in an effort to end chronic homelessness throughout the state.
-She holds a Bachelor’s degree in Social Work from Eastern Connecticut State University, a Master’s Degree in Social Work from the University of Connecticut, and is currently studying to obtain her PhD in Social Work.
+She is an active member on several committees of the Opening Doors of Fairfield County Continuum of Care and Supportive Housing Works Board of Directors.
+Throughout her career in the non-profit sector, she has sought to work collaboratively with all community partners in an effort to end chronic homelessness throughout the state.
+In her work as a LCSW she provides therapeutic support to vulnerable homeless populations at Yale New Haven Hospital Emergency Department.
+Deborah holds a Bachelors degree in Social Work from Eastern Connecticut State University, a Masters Degree in Social Work from the University of Connecticut, and is currently studying to obtain a PhD in Theology from Liberty University.

 Catherine MacKinnon, Treasurer